-Allegations against staff or volunteers (Former LADO)
+Allegations against staff, volunteers or foster carers (Former LADO)

 The referral form, in Resources below, must be filled in for every case where it is alleged that a person working with children has: